The brilliant turquoise water of Chalk Sound National Park

 The secluded and scenic west end of Long Bay Beach.

-There are so many beautiful beaches on Providenciales waiting to be discovered, many of which remain deserted.
+There are many beautiful beaches on Providenciales waiting to be discovered, several of which are rarely visited.

 Cheshire Hall Plantation is the primary historical attraction on Providenciales.
-The ruins of this late 1700s cotton plantation offer an insight into the old Caribbean colonial way of life.
+The ruins of this late 1700s cotton plantation offer an insight into the island's colonial history.

 The Hole, a natural limestone sinkhole, is found in Long Bay.
-At over 60 feet (18 m) deep, brackish water can be found at the bottom.
+Over 60 feet (18 m) deep, it features brackish water at the bottom.

-A satellite location branch of the Turks and Caicos National Museum is now open in Grace Bay.
-The main museum is located on the island of Grand Turk, yet the small Providenciales branch is fascinating nevertheless.
+You can find a satellite location of the Turks and Caicos National Museum in Grace Bay.
+The main museum is located on the island of Grand Turk, yet the small Providenciales branch contains interesting artifacts nonetheless.
 Funds are being raised to build a much-needed extensive museum complex on Providenciales.

 Hiking